 Historic Interest

-The pub closed in 2022 and a campaign to save it was launched by the local community.
-Ultimately, it was bought and renovated by another party without the need for the community to run it.
+Est 1883.
+The Bell at Pensax closed in 2022 and a campaign to save it was launched by the local community.
+Ultimately, it was bought and renovated by another party without the need for the community to run it, opening in May 2024.
+The historic snug was lost during renovation and led to the pub losing its 1-star status on CAMRA's inventory of historic pub interiors.

 Up to 1980 the Bell ran on incredible traditional lines with a rare 'parlour bar'* (now the snug) and on a visit today it is easy to visualise how it worked.
 A brick and mock-Tudor building that was built in 1883, architect John Joseph Jones - look for 1883 and JJJ on the exterior porch.
 The main inn sign contains a bell cast in 1886 at Loughborough for the bell-tower at Abberley Hall.
 In the past there was a smallholding (30 acres?) attached and other businesses run from here.